Americans Abroad: Weekend roundup

 EFL Championship

-Antonee Robinson, Wigan Athletic — Robinson started and went all 90 minutes for the Latics in their 2-0 loss to Marcelo Bielsa’s Leeds United.
+Antonee Robinson, Wigan Athletic — Robinson started and went all 90 minutes for the Latics in their 3-1 loss to Geoff Cameron‘s QPR.

-Matt Miazga, Reading (loan from Chelsea) — 90 minutes and a clean sheet for the 24-year-old in Reading’s 3-0 win over Cardiff City.
+Matt Miazga, Reading (loan from Chelsea) — The 24-year-old started but came off in the 10th minutes due to a reported hamstring injury in Reading’s 2-0 against Huddersfield Town.

-Eric Lichaj, Hull City — The Tigers captain recorded another 90 minutes in Hull City’s draw against Brentford this weekend.
-Surely, Lichaj will continue to feature game in and game out.
+Eric Lichaj, Hull City — The Tigers captain was sidelined for Hull City’s 3-1 loss to Bristol City due to injury.

-Geoff Cameron, QPR — After two positive matches to start the season, Cameron and QPR fell 2-0 to Bristol City.
-The Massachusetts native played all 90 minutes.
+Geoff Cameron, QPR — The defender didn’t feature for QPR – on the field or on the bench – for the first time this season.

-Tim Ream, Fulham — 90 minutes and a start for Ream in Fulham’s 2-1 loss to Huddersfield Town on Friday.
-From the looks of it, the American center back will be staple defender for the recently-relegated club.
+Tim Ream, Fulham — 90 minutes and a start for the 31-year-old in Fulham’s 2-1 loss to Nottingham Forest on Saturday.
+Earlier this week, Ream extended his contract at Craven Cottage until 2021.

 Eredivisie

-Haji Wright, VVV-Venlo — After starting for consecutive weeks, Haji came off the bench and only featured for 19 minutes against Ajax.

-Sergino Dest, Ajax — The young defender played and contributed well for 90 minutes in Ajax’s 4-1 victory over VVV Venlo.
-Dest continues to impress Ajax’s coaching staff, apparently.

-Desevio Payne, FC Emmen — The U-23 MNT fullback played 47 minutes against Heerenveen.
-FC Emmen won 2-0 on Saturday.
+Desevio Payne, FC Emmen — The U-23 MNT fullback didn’t play in FC Emmen’s 2-1 loss to Willem II.

 Ligue 1